pedanticgeek/PedanticGeek/README.md

 # Hi 👋, I'm Max

-## An engineer, who is particularly pedantic about following the best practices, with a broad tech skills set in:
+## An engineer with a broad tech skills set in:

 - **Traditional Machine Learning and the most recent GenAI models**
 - **Full Stack Applications (Python, ReactJS, TypeScript)**